PART 44: TURNING POINT

 “None of this should have happened, I know in my gut,” Carrie’s voice sang again.
 “Yet our future is hist’ry, and I’ve lost what’s what.
 We must now beware, time is not playing fair, I would solve this crime it’s just I’m… outta time… outta time… outta time…”

 Carrie’s silhouette spun, her palm thrust out towards Chartreuse.
 With a cry, both of surprise and pain, the mystic felt her spiritual self being hurled backwards.
-She collided with her own body, then somehow continued moving, her physical body propelled back into the far wall of the hospital room.
+She collided with her own body, then somehow continued moving, her physical self propelled back into the far wall of the hospital room.
 The pink haired girl hit hard, then slid down onto the floor with a groan, struggling to remain conscious.

 Carrie Waterson sat up in her hospital bed, her formerly blue eyes now blazing brightly with golden fire.